 IGM Biosciences Presents Data from T cell Engager Portfolio for Hematologic Malignancies at 2022 American Society of Hematology Annual Meeting

-/EIN News/ -- MOUNTAIN VIEW, Calif., Dec.
-11, 2022 (GLOBE NEWSWIRE) -- IGM Biosciences, Inc. (Nasdaq: IGMS), a clinical-stage biotechnology company focused on creating and developing IgM antibodies, today announced the presentation of data from IGM’s expanding portfolio of T cell engagers for hematologic malignancies, including IGM-2644, IGM-2537 and imvotamab, at the 2022 American Society of Hematology (ASH) Annual Meeting and Exposition being held virtually and in-person in New Orleans, Louisiana, December 10-13, 2022.
+MOUNTAIN VIEW, Calif., Dec.
+11, 2022 (GLOBE NEWSWIRE) -- IGM Biosciences, Inc. IGMS, a clinical-stage biotechnology company focused on creating and developing IgM antibodies, today announced the presentation of data from IGM's expanding portfolio of T cell engagers for hematologic malignancies, including IGM-2644, IGM-2537 and imvotamab, at the 2022 American Society of Hematology (ASH) Annual Meeting and Exposition being held virtually and in-person in New Orleans, Louisiana, December 10-13, 2022.

 "As shown today, the preclinical profiles of IGM-2644, our CD38 x CD3 bispecific IgM antibody, and IGM-2537, our CD123 x CD3 bispecific IgM antibody, demonstrate the potential for encouraging antitumor activity coupled with favorable safety profiles," said Chris Takimoto, M.D., Ph.D., F.A.C.P., Chief Medical Officer of IGM Biosciences.
 "We are also presenting today biomarker data from the Phase 1 trial of imvotamab, our CD20 x CD3 bispecific IgM antibody, showing its encouraging activity in patients with low CD20 expressing tumors."